north-road/QCity/docs/src/user_guide/tools.md

 ### Deleting a Building Level

-A building level can be deleted by left clicking on the building level you want to delete in the building levels panel and left clicking on the red minus button on the right hand side of the building levels panel.
+A building level can be deleted by selecting the building level you want to delete in the building levels panel and left clicking on the red minus button on the right hand side of the building levels panel.

 ![Building_Levels_Delete](https://github.com/user-attachments/assets/ce491c6e-06ab-4b2f-ab2b-57f62fb7ec5d)

 ### Renaming a Building Level

-A building level can be renamed by left clicking on the building level you want to rename in the building level panel and left clicking on the pencil and paper button on the right hand side of the building level panel.
+A building level can be renamed by selecting the building level you want to rename in the building level panel and left clicking on the pencil and paper button on the right hand side of the building level panel.

 ![Building_Levels_Rename](https://github.com/user-attachments/assets/9ef4b78b-435b-463a-ab98-c4caa03acc2a)